Dummy link to fix Firefox-Bug: First child with tabindex is ignored

 Childminders look after children between the ages of 0 and 3 in Jena.
 The childminders offer care and support for a maximum of five children in their own home or in separate rooms.
 You can find information on child day care here.

-In some daycare centers, children can be looked after from just a few weeks after birth until they start school.
-Information on the more than 60 daycare centers in Jena and how you can register your child in a daycare center, can be found in the Kita-Portal.
+In some daycare centers, children can be cared for from just a few weeks after birth until they start school.
+Information on the more than 60 daycare centers in Jena and how you can register your child in a daycare center can be found in the Kita-Portal.

 Children are legally entitled to daycare from the age of one.